 A Malawian I had just met in Lilongwe said he had never met an African woman backpacking.
 He went on to add, “Look around you Rioba, everyone in this hostel is white, in case you had missed it.”

-It’s true that most backpacker’s hostels I stayed in had mostly white people.
+It’s true that most of the backpacker’s hostels I stayed in had mostly white people.
 Sometimes I would be the only black person.
 It would be so hard to miss me, what with my Melanin radiating throughout.
 Ha-ha.
 Some became my friends; some asked me if I spoke English and others just stared at me.

 Myth: backpacking is a white people’s thing